djmgit/Pexec/README.md

 Right now there is no way to configure a delay between the processing of two groups, but that will be added soon.

+In case you do not want PExec to execute the command in parallel on all the servers, you can set ```Parallel``` to ```false```.
+Doing that will cause PExec to iterate sequentially over the list of discovered servers and execute the provided command.